Thermae Bath Spa

 The restoration of the spa was completed in 2006 and the actual thermal waters feed all four of the baths– including the rooftop pool.
 We were so lucky to be invited to see and experience Thermae Bath Spa, we had an amazing day and would just like to thank the organisers and the fantastic staff we experienced on the day.

-Disclaimer: we received a free day at Thermae Bath Spa in exchange for our consideration.
+Disclaimer: we received a free day at Thermae Bath Spa including our lunch and my massage in exchange for our consideration.
 This review reflects our honest views and experience at the Thermae Bath Spa.
 This article may contain affiliate links – read more about this here.

 The Reception and Change Rooms